eersnington/workflow-cloudflare-world/packages/world-cloudflare/HOW_IT_WORKS.md

 In both cases you control versioning via normal Worker deployments, and the Durable Object keeps streaming state consistent across versions.

+> Need a starting snippet?
+Run `npx workflow-cloudflare-world` to launch an interactive helper that prints the Wrangler config for either deployment mode along with queue-consumer reminders.

 ## Comparison with Other Worlds

 ### vs. world-postgres